This document describes what is the Vignetting effect, and how to correct it in Aximmetry.

 As you can see, after applying the Vignette correction, the Keying is much clearer around the corners of the green screen, therefore there is no need to increase the ‘Low Cut’ value any further (as it would be, when not using Vignette correction).

-Please note: Vignette Correction currently only provides precise results for fixed Zoom.
+NOTE: Vignette Correction currently only provides precise results for fixed Zoom.
 Different zoom levels will change the vignette.
 So in case the zoom level changes, we recommend making a new vignette for the best possible keying results.